dyhabo/musicOnline/README.md

 # musicOnline
  A small, unfinished e-commerce site.
-This was developed as a project for my studies within one week with little prior web knowledge.
+ This was my first web project for my studies and was 'developed' within one week with little prior web knowledge.